mattvh/steam-vapor/README.md

 * `vapor user mynameis you` — (Replace "you" with your Steam username or numeric ID.)
 This tells Vapor who you are so the friends list will work.
 * `vapor user friends` — Displays a listing of your Steam friends, with their current status.
 * `vapor user profile username` — Displays a brief overview of the profile matching "username."

+Note: For the most accurate command listing, use the `vapor` command's built-in help function.